fiskl-accounting/help-docs/docs/Tutorials/Invoicing/how-to-customize-language.md

 </div>
 </details>

-## Change Your Default Language
+## Change your default language

-1. Navigate to `Invoice & Quote Settings > Language Settings`.
+1. Navigate to `Invoice & Quote Settings > Language Settings`
-2. Select your preferred default language from the dropdown menu.
+2. Select your preferred default language from the dropdown menu
-3. Save your changes.
+3. Save your changes

 All future invoices and quotes will use this language by default.
-However, you can still override this setting and choose any language when creating individual invoices or quotes.
+However, you can still over-ride this setting and choose any language when creating individual invoices or quotes.

 :::tip
 Changing the default language affects not only invoices but also payment/preview pages and invoice-related emails (e.g., overdue notices, partial payment confirmations, and deposit requests).
 :::

-## Customizing a Language
+## Customizing a language

 Fiskl's language customization feature allows you to tailor the terminology to your specific business needs or regional preferences.
 Here's how to do it:

 1. **Clone an existing language:**
-   - Select the language you want to customize as a base.
+   - Select the language you want to customize as a base
-   - Choose "New Language" to create a clone.
+   - Choose "New Language" to create a clone

 2. **Edit the cloned language:**
-   - Once you have your new language, you can modify any of the mapped translations.
+   - Once you have your new language, you can modify any of the mapped translations

 3. **Save your custom language:**
-   - After making your desired changes, save your new custom language.
+   - After making your desired changes, save your new custom language

-### Use Cases for Language Customization
+### Use cases for language customization

-- **Dialectal variations:** Adjust terms to match regional dialects or local preferences.
+- **Dialectal variations:** Adjust terms to match regional dialects or local preferences
-- **Industry-specific terminology:** Change "Client" to "Customer," "Patient," or "Student" to align with your business type.
+- **Industry-specific terminology:** Change "Client" to "Customer," "Patient," or "Student" to align with your business type
-- **Brand voice:** Tailor the language to match your company's unique tone and style.
+- **Brand voice:** Tailor the language to match your company's unique tone and style

 :::caution
 Some mappings include placeholders where values are substituted when generating documents.
 For example: `Payment ({{1}} of {{2}})`